ibm-cloud-docs/cis/exposed-credentials-check-ruleset.md

 * **Log:** (Enterprise only) Logs requests with exposed credentials in the logs.
 Logging is recommended for validating a rule before you commit to a more severe action.
 * **Interactive Challenge:** Presents an interactive challenge to the clients who are making HTTP requests with exposed credentials.

-The default action for the rules in the Exposed Credentials Check managed rule set is `Exposed-Credential-Check Header` (named `rewrite` in the API).
+The default action for the rules in the Exposed Credentials Check managed ruleset is `Exposed-Credential-Check Header` (named `rewrite` in the API).

 The best practice is to use only the `Exposed-Credential-Check Header` (`rewrite` in the API) and `Log` (`log`).